Science Communication

 Short stories

-As a part of worldbuilding and plot development for The Desert Guild, I have also submitted several short stories to contests for feedback and review.
+To further the world-building and plot development for The Desert Guild, I have also submitted several short stories to contests for feedback and review.

 Upcoming Project: Field Notes